slatedocs/slate/source/includes/_organizations.md

 You can filter by interaction dates by providing additional query parameters like `min_last_email_date` or `max_next_event_date`.
 The value of these query parameters should be ISO 8601 formatted date strings.
+The interaction dates are stored with timestamps, so the `{min,max}_<interaction>_date` parameter can include or exclude timestamps to explicitly filter the dataset.
+If a timestamp is not provided, the system will use the default value of `00:00:00`.

 > Example Request